You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 - It is important that every effort is made by the student to turn in their assigned device before leaving on their final day in the district.

-- Should the student fail to turn in their assigned device the Counseling Center will attempt to make contact with the student's family at the last known contact phone number to make arrangements to have the device returned to the school.
+- Should the student fail to turn in their assigned device the student's Guidance Counselor will attempt to make contact with their family at the last known contact phone number to make arrangements to have it returned to the school.

-- If the Counseling Center is unable to make contact with the student's family and make arrangements to have the device returned the device may be reported to the local authorities as stolen property.
+- If the Counselor is unable to make contact with the student's family and make arrangements to have the device returned the device may be reported to the local authorities as stolen property.